Sony has U-turned on plans not to offer PS5 upgrades for users who purchase the PS4 standard edition of Horizon Forbidden West.

 Thursday’s news had seemed to contradict a previous statement made by Sony regarding its cross-gen plans for Horizon.

-Speaking to MCV last September, Sony Interactive Entertainment CEO Jim Ryan said regarding Horizon Forbidden West’s PS4 announcement:
+Speaking to The Washington Post last September, Sony Interactive Entertainment CEO Jim Ryan said regarding Horizon Forbidden West’s PS4 announcement:

 “No one should be disappointed.
 The PS5 versions of those games are built from the ground up to take advantage of the PS5 feature set, and we have an upgrade path for PS4 users to get the PS5 versions for free.
 It’s about people having choice.
 I’m really quite pleased about the situation.”